 Water is an essential nutrient in our diet.
-Our body needs water for proper functioning and to prevent dehydration.
+Our bodies need water for proper functioning and to prevent dehydration.
 The number one reason patients are readmitted to the hospital after weight loss surgery is from dehydration.
-The fluid goal for optimal hydration after weight loss surgery is 64oz fluid per day (4, 16oz water bottles/day or 8, 8oz cups of fluid/day).
+The fluid goal for optimal hydration after weight loss surgery is 64 fluid oz per day (four 16 oz water bottles/day or eight 8 oz cups of fluid/day).
 If you exercise a lot, you may require more fluids to replace what is lost in your sweat.

-3. Do not drink with your meals and wait 30 minutes after completing your meal to drink again (If you find it difficult to consume your meal, make sure to allow yourself time to stop drinking prior to eating.
-You may fill up too much on the fluids and then wont be able to consume your meal).
+- Do not drink with your meals and wait 30 minutes after finishing your meal to drink again.
+If you find it difficult to consume your meal, make sure to allow yourself time to stop drinking prior to eating.
+If you fill up too much on the fluids, you may not be able to consume your meal.

-4. Make sure your fluids are Decaffeinated!
+- Make sure your fluids are decaffeinated.
 If they contain caffeine it does not count towards your fluid intake.
-Caffeine is a diuretic..
-It is dehydrating… (you can have up to 2 cups of regular coffee or tea with caffeine if you are drinking 64oz of other decaffeinated fluids).
+Caffeine is a diuretic, which means it increases the amount of urine you produce, which can lead to dehydration.
+You can have up to two cups of regular coffee or tea with caffeine if you are drinking 64oz of other decaffeinated fluids.

-5. Do not drink your calories!
-Make sure your fluids are calorie free (water has ZERO calories)- Chose sugar free, decaf and non carbonated fluids.
-Avoid waters containing carbohydrates and added sugars like Gatorade…
+- Do not drink your calories.
+Make sure your fluids are calorie-free.
+Water has ZERO calories)- Choose sugar-free, decaf and noncarbonated fluids.
+Avoid waters containing carbohydrates and added sugars such as Gatorade…

-6. NO Carbonation!!
-The bubbles can stretch out your newly sized stomach over time!
+- No carbonation.
+The bubbles can stretch out your newly sized stomach over time.
 Carbonation can also cause stomach discomfort and bloating due to the small stomach pouch.
-Don’t do it!
-You have worked so hard to achieve your weight loss goals.

-9. Be aware of hidden ingredients!
+- Be aware of hidden ingredients.
 Read the label.
 Check for any added vitamins/minerals/herbs that you may have an allergy to.

 What can you drink?